 Second, theist and atheist are specific terms.
 Regarding the second phrasing of the slogan, you can’t be theist towards some gods and atheist towards others.
 That’s not how the words work.
 It’s like saying someone who doesn’t eat chicken is a vegetarian towards chicken.
 Ever heard anyone say that?
 Me neither.

 To believe in at least one god makes you some form of a theist; to believe in no gods at all makes you an atheist.
 By definition.
-There are no degrees orpercentages of theism, that if I believe in one god I’m less theist than someone who believes in two.
+There are no degrees or percentages of theism, that if I believe in one god, I’m less theist than someone who believes in two.
 The difference isn’t between one or many; it’s between zero and one.
 Let’s look at an analogy that will further show how ridiculous this statement is:

 How many women do you think there are in the world?
 Let’s just say one billion.
 Out of those one billion women, I’m only married to one of them.
 So does that mean I’m almost single?
 No, that’s stupid.
 Married is married and single is single.
 Whether I’m married to one or twenty women, it doesn’t matter.
 I’m married.
 It’s binary: 1 or 0.
-Sure, if it’s the night before my wedding, you could say I’m almost married, if you mean that I will be married soon.
+Sure, if it’s the night before my wedding, you could say I’m almost married if you mean that I will be married soon.
 But that’s in regard to time, not degrees of married-ness.
 And that’s not what the argument is trying to do.
 It’s making a fraction or a percentage of theism as if that’s meaningful in the discussion, which it isn’t.
 It’s ridiculous.
 So don’t fall for it.

 Yes, I only believe in one God, but that’s because I think the God of the Bible is the one true God who exists.
 I’m not picking gods randomly from a hat, as if one is just as reasonable as another.
-I believe in a creator God, a personal First Cause who designed life, the universe and everything and is the standard of objective morals and values.
+I believe in a creator God, a personal First Cause who designed life, the universe, and everything and is the standard of objective morals and values.
 I believe Jesus of Nazareth rose from the dead, vindicating His claims to be God and placing his seal of approval on the Old Testament as well as the men who would go on and write the New.

 In case you haven’t gotten it yet, let me make it perfectly clear: I am not almost an atheist.
 I am a Christian theist.

 Please understand that I’m not calling atheists stupid.
 I’m saying some things atheists say are stupid, such as the “almost an atheist” slogan.
 It needs to die.
-Now, if you have an honest objection to theism, feel free to raise it in the comments and we would love the opportunity to discuss it for you.
-But if it isn’t, I’ll add it to my list of Stuff Atheists Say.

 Visit Timothy Fox’s website: Free Thinking Ministries